 NYC Airport Express Service (formerly known as NY Airporter) provides a direct bus from LaGuardia Airport to Manhattan.
 They have bus stops at Grand Central, Times Square, and Port Authority.

-The bus runs hourly from 11 am to 7 pm.
+The LGA Express Bus runs hourly from 11 am to 7 pm.
 After exiting the secured area look for the red NYC Airport Express Service signs by baggage claim.
 The agent will direct you to the Manhattan-bound bus line.

 If you are heading to LaGuardia, you need to pick up the bus at either Grand Central or Port Authority.
 There are no pickups from Times Square.
 They say that you should allow one hour for travel time because there may be traffic.